ironwolfgames/havenwood-web/HOUSES.md

 #### A. Main action - **Explore**

-- Draw N hex tiles
+- Draw **N** hex tiles (Base: 2).
+This value is tracked on the Fox Player Mat and can be upgraded via the Tech Tree.
-- Place M hex tiles.
+- Place **M** hex tiles (Base: 1).
+This value is tracked on the Fox Player Mat and can be upgraded via the Tech Tree.
 - Hex tiles may have a discovery bonus (a free action, some basic or composite resources, knowledge or insight, etc.); if so, the bonus is gained when the tile is placed.
 Discovery bonuses examples:
   - +1 Food
   - +1 Wood